catmorbid/cybergod-public/corebook/06-frame.md

 Cyber determines the character's ability to interface with computers, hack devices, engage in electronic and cyber warfare and defend against cyber intrusions.

 Cyber determines how many **Apps** you can have installed.
 Apps are your weapons when using Combat Hacks.
-Read more about this on [08 Cyber Warfare](<08 Cyber Warfare>).
+Read more about this on [08-cyber-warfare](08-cyber-warfare.md Cyber Warfare>).

 | Cyber | Description     | Apps |
 | ----- | --------------- | ---- |